em2898.epiquest.co.uk

 B-Scanner

-B-scanner allows the user to analyse and compare the relative antigenicity of large collections of linear peptide B-epitopes, for example, selected by some other criteria - by their uniqueness (complexity), exposure at the surface of the molecule, hydrophobicity etc. The program can analyse large databases of epitopes, selecting the best (or best fragments of the required size) from the analysed sequences.
-The program employs the same algorithm and matrices as EpiQuest-B.
+The B-scanner tool enables users to analyze and compare the relative antigenicity of extensive collections of linear peptide B-epitopes.
+These epitopes may be selected based on various criteria such as uniqueness (complexity), surface exposure on the molecule, hydrophobicity, and more.
+The program is capable of analyzing large databases of epitopes, identifying the best candidates or optimal fragments of the required size from the analyzed sequences.
+Utilizing the same algorithm and matrices as EpiQuest-B, B-scanner ensures robust and reliable epitope analysis.

 Prediction and Immunodominance of CTL epitopes